Infima of length functions and dual cube complexes

-\begin{remark} It is not hard to observe that Indeed, given any $k$-curve $\gamma\in \mathcal{C}_k(\Sigma)$, let $\ell$ denote the infimum of the length function $\ell(\gamma,\cdot)$ on $\T(\Sigma)$.
-Consider the closed curve $\gamma^n$ given by wrapping $n$ times around $\gamma$.
+Indeed, given any $k$-curve $\gamma\in \mathfrak{C}_k(\Sigma)$, consider the closed curve $\gamma^n$ given by wrapping $n$ times around $\gamma$.
 The infimum of the length function of $\gamma^n$ will grow linearly in $n$, while the self-intersection number will grow quadratically in $n$.
-Performing this calculation with a curve with one self-intersection, one finds that \end{remark} The problem of sharpness for our examples, namely good upper bounds for $\overline{m}_{k}(\Sigma)$ and $\overline{M}_{k}$, seems subtle.
+Performing this calculation with a curve with one self-intersection, one finds that

+\end{remark} The problem of sharpness for our examples, namely good upper bounds for $\overline{m}_{k}(\Sigma)$ and $\overline{M}_{k}$, seems subtle.
 In particular, such upper bounds would imply an asymptotically good answer to the following question: